2026 Update: Ro's Medication Availability and Pricing Structure Have Changed

 Ro vs Found: Two Different Philosophies

 Comparing Ro and Found isn't just a pricing comparison — it's a comparison of two different philosophies about what GLP-1 telehealth should be.
-Ro's approach is pharmacy-integrated and streamlined: fast onboarding, direct medication delivery from an owned pharmacy infrastructure, and a clean clinical model without behavioral overlays.
-Found's approach is coaching-intensive: medication bundled with behavioral support, community features, and a more comprehensive weight management framework.
+Ro's approach is pharmacy-integrated and streamlined: fast onboarding, direct medication delivery from an owned pharmacy infrastructure, and a clean clinical model without behavioral overlays — though its medication menu is actively shifting toward brand-name products.
+Found's approach is coaching-intensive: medication (including compounded tirzepatide, which Ro no longer offers to new patients) bundled with behavioral support, community features, and a more comprehensive weight management framework.

 Quick Snapshot: Three Platforms